A Colorectal Cancer Screening Can Save Your Life, But Most of Us Just Don't Get It

 - Amar Naik, MD

 - Mukund Venu, MD

-Loyola physicians perform colonoscopies at three locations:
+Loyola physicians perform colonoscopies at two locations:

 Will I have to miss work to have a colonoscopy?